mayard689/easterApp/README.md

 ##### php version

 This application is made on php 7.2.
 It may happen that `composer install` release an error message saying that composer.lock is made for php 7.3 and cannot be installed on 7.2 php version.
-To  the application on php 7.2, run the following command
+To install the application on php 7.2, run the following command
 `composer dump_autoload`

 Next continue from the step 2 of the install paragraph.